mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Exercises.rst

    Copy the code from question 5 of the exercises from the last chapter (it includes the ``scale`` method for the Point class).

-   Change the scale method to be the magic method for multiplication.
+   Change the name of the scale method to be the magic method for multiplication.
 Change the tests to use the ``*`` operator (since there is no longer a method named scale).
 The tests should still pass.

    .. activecode:: ch_c2_5